The bastide of Sainte-Foy-la-Grande welcomes you at the crossroads of the Gironde, Dordogne and Lot-et-Garonne.

 Created by Alphonse de Poitiers in 1255, Sainte-Foy-la-Grande is the country house the oldest in Gironde.
 The bastide was created on a territory almost untouched by any construction in the 13th century.
 However, we know that the abbey of Conques had founded a religious establishment in 812 on the site of the bastide of Sainte-Foy.

 In 1377, the Duke of Anjou, after taking Bergerac, went to Sainte-Foy.
-The garrison, small in number, despite its strong walls, surrendered in twenty-four hours.
-The city is looted.
+The garrison, few in number despite its strong walls, surrendered in twenty-four hours.
+The city is plundered.
 The French kept their conquests for a short time.
-From then on, until the middle of the 1450th century, Sainte-Foy had a peaceful life, faithful to the King of England.
-In 1498, the French besieged the city.
-After the capture of Castillon, it sided with the King of France, who confirmed his former privileges.
-In 1571, the customs of the city were confirmed.
-From XNUMX, the Protestantisme establishes itself in Sainte-Foy-La-Grande and this city becomes one of the Protestant strongholds of Agenais.
+From then on, until the middle of the 1450th century, Sainte-Foy led a peaceful life, faithful to the King of England.
+In XNUMX, the French besieged the city.
+After taking castillon, she sided with the King of France, who confirmed her former privileges.
+In 1498, the customs of the city are confirmed.
+As early as 1571, the Protestantisme establishes itself in Sainte-Foy-La-Grande and this city becomes one of the Protestant strongholds of Agenais.

 A city thrives on wine